Hurricane Zeta: Meteorological history

-Dry air wrapped around the northern half of Zeta's circulation as it moved off shore over the southern Gulf of Mexico, leaving its center partially exposed, though it began to re-intensify on October 28, in a conducive environment of low shear and warm Sea surface temperatures.
+Dry air wrapped around the northern half of Zeta's circulation as it moved off shore over the southern Gulf of Mexico, leaving its center partially exposed, though it began to re-intensify on October 28, in a conducive environment of low shear and warm sea surface temperatures.
 At 06:00 UTC on October 28, while located about 410 mi south of New Orleans, Louisiana, Zeta became a hurricane again.
 It then began to accelerate, turning towards the northeast because of an approaching upper-level low and associated cold front moving across the Southern Plains while ridging was located off the Southeast Atlantic U.S. Coast.
 While within the swift flow between these systems, Zeta rapidly intensified as it moved quickly, with a forward speed of (25–30 mph, toward the Louisiana coast.
 Despite marginal sea-surface temperatures and increasing wind shear, the storm's velocity kept it from weakening.
 It continued to strengthen until it reached its peak intensity, as a category 3 hurricane, with sustained winds of 115 mph and a minimum barometric pressure of 970 mbar, as it made landfall near Cocodrie, Louisiana, at 21:00 UTC.
-This made Zeta the latest major hurricane to strike the continental United States in the calendar year on record, surpassing the 1921 Tampa Bay hurricane.
+Operationally, the National Hurricane Center analyzed the storm to be at high-end category 2 strength at landfall, but it was upgraded to a category 3 in post season analysis.
 The storm began to gradually weaken as it moved directly over New Orleans and then into southern Mississippi.
 Its maximum sustained winds decreased to tropical storm strength early on October 29, about 25 mi south-southeast of Tuscaloosa, Alabama.
 It then accelerated northeastward across northern Georgia and the southern Appalachian Mountains, before transitioning into a post-tropical cyclone about 25 mi south-southeast of Charlottesville, Virginia.
 The system continued moving rapidly northeastward overnight on October 29–30, becoming entwined with a frontal zone and bringing accumulating snow to parts of New England, before dissipating east of the mid-Atlantic U.S. coast on October 30.
 Several days later, the low-pressure system carrying Zeta's remnant energy brought heavy rain and strong winds to parts of the United Kingdom.